Awesom-O: Production

 "Awesom-O" has one of the shortest production cycles in South Park's history, being produced in just three days while series co-creators Trey Parker and Matt Stone attended a wedding in Hawaii.
-The episode starts with a cold open stating that an old episode of the show will "not be seen tonight" because of "tragic events in Hawaii".
+In the days leading up to the initial airing, commercials that ran on Comedy Central teased a plot that would see a return of Lemmiwinks from Season 6's The Death Camp of Tolerance in the upcoming episode.
+However, as the air date neared, this promo was changed to reflect the plot of "Awesom-O" instead.
+The episode starts with a cold open stating that the return of Lemmiwinks will "not be seen tonight" because of "tragic events in Hawaii".
+Lemmiwinks would later make a return in the Season 15 episode Bass to Mouth instead.

 The name of Cartman's robotic alter ego is derived from Honda's ASIMO humanoid robot.

 The song "Let Me Tell You About My Robot Friend" sung by Butters in the episode is a parody rendering of "Girlfriend" by Harry Nilsson.

 Parker and Stone have since spoken positively of the episode, selecting it as one of their 15 favorites in the show's run.
 Parker reflected, "We were trying to think of a situation to put a kid in that felt really original.
 So Cartman is trying to f--- Butters and he gets stuck in this robot costume.
-There are so many great Cartman/Butters shows.
+There are so many great Cartman/Butters episodes.
 That's definitely one of them."
 Stone highlighted the scene where "Cartman is starving and he eats toothpaste" as one of the best in the show's run.

 Home media

 "Awesom-O", along with the thirteen other episodes from South Park's eighth season, was released on a three-disc DVD set in the United States on August 29, 2006.
 The set includes brief audio commentaries by Parker and Stone for each episode.
-The episode was also released on the two-disc DVD collection A Little Box of Butters.
+The episode was also released on the 2-disc DVD collection A Little Box of Butters.